-- provides clarification that List B identity documents do not require reverification; and - adds a field for the Employer representative to print his or her name.
+- Provides clarification that List B identity documents do not require reverification; and - Adds a field for the Employer representative to print his or her name.

 To avoid discrimination claims, do not complete the new Form I-9 for current employees for whom there is already a properly completed Form I-9 on file, unless reverification applies.

 Now is the time to ensure that all your personnel responsible for completing the Form I-9 are trained on the new form.
-If you have any questions or need additional information, visit our website at www.laborlawyers.com or contact any member of the Fisher Phillips Global Immigration Practice Group.
+If you have any questions or need additional information, please contact your Fisher Phillips attorney or any member of the Fisher Phillips Global Immigration Practice Group at 404-231-1400.